jmmv-forestry/website/_posts/2015-06-19-how-to-commit-a-code-hack.md

 ## iv) Justify checking in the suboptimal changelist

 Explaining why the changelist is wrong is not sufficient, unfortunately.
-You still need to convince your reviewer that your suboptimal changelist is the right thing to do at this point in time&mdash;and if you are submitting a changelist for review that you _know_ is "incorrect", you will surely have reasons for doing so.
+You still need to convince your reviewer that your suboptimal changelist is the right thing to do at this point in time---and if you are submitting a changelist for review that you _know_ is "incorrect", you will surely have reasons for doing so.
 Say them!

 Reasons for checking in a suboptimal changelist may include: mitigating the effects of an outage when the root cause has not yet been identified or when fixing the root cause is a major effort; being able to deliver a feature sooner; setting up a transitional state for some other upcoming code; or applying a temporary change that will soon be removed by a refactoring.